Eschatologue/CM_wiki/docs/equipment/weapon/weapon-firearm.md

 <!--
 !!! info "Cordite Origins"

-    In a spectacular case of "this won't backfire at all," the Elves of Tahdenvalta developed Cordite to counter Londiniers during the Great Split.
+    In a spectacular case of "this won't backfire at all," the Elves of Tahdenvalta developed Cordite to counter Londoners during the Great Split.
 The plan?
 Create a unstable and deadly substance to those *not* connected to the Weave.
 The result?
-Londiniers promptly stole the tech, reverse-engineered it, and now they're the only ones who can actually use it properly.
+Londoners promptly stole the tech, reverse-engineered it, and now they're the only ones who can actually use it properly.
 Great job, Elves. -->

 ## Special Rules